serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 ### Enhancements & Bug Fixes

-This release also cisex some bugs and introduces some enhancements.
+This release also fixes some other bugs and introduces some enhancements.

 > Thanks for reporting bugs and opening issues!